 The Education

 The Steiner curriculum gives equal importance to nurturing the physical, emotional and intellectual aspects of the child, requiring different learning experiences to be brought to students at specific ages and times and in certain ways.
 Steiner Waldorf education aims to support the development of the whole child and this principle guides teaching and learning in every class.
-The study and observation of children is at the heart of teacher development and is, therefore, at the heart of curriculum development and delivery.

 For further information please see the Steiner Waldorf Curriculum Guidelines..